 Like father, like son: Years later, settled in Saginaw and working as a chemical engineer, John Jr. was passionate about mixing and mashing the perfect combination of ingredients for his respective projects.
 Behind the scenes, as a second generation brewmaster and "master" distiller, John developed a number of patented techniques which helped him create a proprietary whiskey recipe - ironically, during the prohibition - that has been passed down through the family for generations.

 Here at the Traverse City Whiskey Co., we've worked hard to reconstruct the recipe that's been lingering in one of our family heirlooms for three generations.
-In late 2014, we will finish construction on our 2,400 sq. ft. distillery and tasting room located in downtown Traverse City (201 E Fourteenth Street - photos coming soon) and once again produce the best whiskey available using our family's formula and the techniques derived directly from my great-grandfather's patents.
+In February 2015 we finished construction on our 2,400 sq. ft. distillery and tasting room located in downtown Traverse City (201 E Fourteenth Street - photos coming soon) where we will start producing the best whiskey available using our family's formula and the techniques derived directly from my great-grandfather's patents.

-To jump-start the production process, we initially partnered with a master distiller here in the Midwest who worked with us to construct our current taste profile.
+To jump-start the production process, we partnered with a master distiller here in the Midwest who worked with us to construct our current taste profile.
 Behind the scenes we've been breaking ground on our family farm and have begun planting the necessary corn, barley and rye to properly reconstruct this whiskey masterpiece.
 Our new American oak barrels are aged on-site until they've matured for at least four years, at which point we hand bottle and label every batch individually.
-Stay tuned for updates about our distillery—we hope to have tours available by Winter 2014!
+Stay tuned for updates about our distillery—tours are officially available!

 Crowned as the mitten state—step aside Wisconsin, it's a common thing for us Michiganaders to use our left hand as a map.
 Here at the Traverse City Whiskey Co., you can find us up in the pinky producing the smooth, vanilla-rich Straight Bourbon Whiskey that you know and love.